Director: William Wyler

 Becoming a director in the mid-twenties, he did little of note until he joined forces with Samuel Goldwyn in the mid-thirties.
 “Dodsworth” was their second production together following “These Three,” an adaptation of Lillian Hellman’s “The Children’s Hour”.
 They had changed Hellman’s story from gay to straight, thus creating the perceived triangle of Miriam Hopkins, Merle Oberon, and Joel McCrea.
 The two movies launched Wyler as a major director, and with “Dodsworth,” he received the first of his record 12 Best Director nominations.
 Martin Scorsese and Steven Spielberg currently have/will have nine each (Spielberg’s almost certain nod for “The Fabelmans” included), with Billy Wilder at eight and Woody Allen, David Lean, and Fred Zinnemann at seven.

-Sam Dodsworth (Walter Huston), a “self-made man,” is resigning from Dodsworth Motors, the company that he founded twenty years earlier.
+Sam Dodsworth (Walter Huston), a “self-made man,” is resigning from Dodsworth Motors, the company he founded twenty years earlier.
 His only plan for retirement is an extended vacation in Europe with his wife, Fran (Ruth Chatterton).

-Sidney Howard, who two years later would adapt “Gone with the Wind” for the screen, did a superb adaptation of his own stage play.
-It comes in at an economic 101 minutes.
+Sidney Howard, who would adapt “Gone with the Wind” for the screen two years later, did a superb adaptation of his own stage play.
+It comes in at an economical 101 minutes.
 In addition, Wyler does an excellent job, getting three of the best performances in American cinema up to that point in time.
 Performances that seem as fresh and vibrant today as they did then.

 Huston is utterly believable as the displaced American.
 However, as sometimes happens in a Wyler movie, the film belongs to the ladies.
 Mary Astor, playing a character a little older than she was at the time, gives a beautiful, understated performance, the best of her lengthy career.
 Meanwhile, Ruth Chatterton is phenomenal.
-In 1936 she was forty-four, and her popularity was on the decline.
+In 1936, she was forty-four, and her popularity was on the decline.
 Her character is too close to the bone for comfort.
-In fact, I’m not sure if any movie, or any actress, has captured the dread of aging with such power and precision.
+In fact, I’m not sure if any movie or actress has captured the dread of aging with such power and precision.